 - What if your child has a medical or family history question down the line?
 Is your donor comfortable providing that information, and staying in touch for the next 18-25 years in order to be available to answer questions?

 - When will you tell your future child that your donor contributed to their genetics?

-All of these questions are things that your licensed social worker and reproductive attorney would help you to navigate, and to protect you and your future family.
+All of these questions are things that your licensed social worker and a reproductive attorney would help you navigate, and this, in turn, protects you and your future family.